 A favorite easy dinner of mine is Coconut Curry Fish.
 A genius one pan dinner.

-Recipe, Photography and Styling by Tara Bench.
+Recipe, Photography and Styling by Tara Teaspoon.
 Originally published at I Heart Naptime blog.

 This is a favorite go-to at our house!

 Stumbled onto this recipe from google a few years ago.
 It has been a family favorite since.
 Repeated many times with no need for adjustments!